Skip to content

 Key Features to Look For

 How accurate, nuanced, and useful are the outputs?
-This varies dramatically between models and even between versions.
+This varies a lot between models and even between versions.

 How much information can it process at once?
 Critical for analyzing long documents.
 Ranges from 8K tokens (~6,000 words) to 200K+ tokens.